 Process Safety Course

-The PSM Subject Division has released several publications and tools with the goal of reducing the likelihood and consequences of process-related incidents and improving performance through the understanding and application of PSM.
+The PSM Subject Division has released several publications with the goal of reducing the likelihood and consequences of process-related incidents and improving performance through the understanding and application of PSM.

 PSM Standard, 1st Edition